www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t30-deploy-tests.md

     * [ ] Maven repo binaries.
     * [ ] Do not keep its history.
 Only use 1 commit for this repo.
 # Done Tasks
+* [x] `%H` is sometimes written into the network log repo.
+If this is not caused by `worker.test.at` -> I think, it was caused by some experimental code, that is already removed.
 * [o] Get RISC-V server working again.
   -> I cannot get an installation via newly flashed SD cards working.
   In the past this worked without issues and was quick.